fcrepo-exts/fcrepo-camel-toolbox/fcrepo-camel-webapp/README.md

 ###Building

-To build this project use
+To build this project with the audit service, use

     MAVEN_OPTS="-Xmx1024m" mvn install -Pat

+To build this project with the solr and triplestore indexers, use

+    MAVEN_OPTS="-Xmx1024m" mvn install -Pis -Pit

+To build this project with all three applications, use

+    MAVEN_OPTS="-Xmx1024m" mvn install -Pis -Pit -Pat

 ###Configuration